larivierec/home-cluster/README.md

 ## Cilium CNI -- Note
 Be sure to set the Pod CIDR to the one you have chosen if you aren't using the k3s default. `10.42.0.0/16` Otherwise, you will more than likely have issues.

+The APIServer address must also be correct otherwise, the cni will not be installed on the nodes.
+I have the three master node IP addresses registered to the HAProxy on my router on port 6443.

 ## nvidia-daemonset-plugin